frdel/agent-zero/README.md

 - Give your agent a proper system prompt and instructions, and it can do miracles.
 - Agents can communicate with their superiors and subordinates, asking questions, giving instructions, and providing guidance.
 Instruct your agents in the system prompt on how to communicate effectively.
 - The terminal interface is real-time streamed and interactive.
 You can stop and intervene at any point.
 If you see your agent heading in the wrong direction, just stop and tell it right away.
 - There is a lot of freedom in this framework.
-You can instruct your agents to regularly report back to superiors asking for permission to continue.
+You can instruct your agents to regularly report back to superiors, asking for permission to continue.
 You can instruct them to use point-scoring systems when deciding when to delegate subtasks.
 Superiors can double-check subordinates' results and dispute.
 The possibilities are endless.

 ![Agent Zero](/docs/res/splash_wide.png)